Kandyan period painting: Artists

-Respect and patronage of the kings to an artist at Kandyan era
+Patronage and prestige

 An artist was a person who was well respected in the society at Kandyan era.
 Kings also gave their patronage to artists.
 There is a folk story about an artist in Kandyan Era."One day, Devaragampola Silvath Thana, the chief artist who worked in Dambulla Renovations was on the scaffolding, painting.
 Not able to go out to split out wad of betel he was chewing as he worked, he called out his henchman and handed it down to be thrown away.
 Then that person threw it out and came back, asked from the artist 'How long have you been up there to have chewed such a lot of betel?'.
 The artist tilted the flame and peered down as the voice was not that of his attending henchman.
 It was the king..."This story shows how much the king respected artists at that time.
 So the respect of the society is clear.
 It is told that the artist is the only person who could ever bear the king's crown in Nethra Mangalya.